precision-software/TempFiles/README.md

 - A "ByteStream" reads and writes bytes, ignoring the underlying structure of blocks.
 - A byte stream is equivalent to a block file with block size of 1 byte.
-- "Blockify" converts a byte stream to fixed size blocks.
+- "Buffered" converts a byte stream to fixed size blocks.

 ## Filters
  - Filters convert a block of data from one form to another.